Subash-Lamichhane/DIY-IT/README.md

 - React: Frontend library for building user interfaces.
 - Vite: Frontend build tool for faster development.
 - Tailwind CSS: Utility-first CSS framework for styling.
-- Express: Backend framework for handling server-side logic.
 - Gemini: Language model used for generating steps to described crafts.
+- Flagsmith: Flagsmith provides an all-in-one feature flag tool for developing, implementing, and managing your feature flags.
 <!--
 ## Key Features